 The medical examiner says Wednesday she stands “firmly” behind her findings in response to Baden’s statement.

 Experts have said the bone in question often breaks in suicidal hangings.

-The city’s chief medical examiner, Dr. Barbara Sampson, who previously ruled that Mr. Epstein’s death was a suicide, dismissed Dr. Baden’s findings, according to the New York Times.
+The city’s chief medical examiner, Dr. Barbara Sampson, who previously ruled that Mr. Epstein’s death was a suicide, dismissed Dr. Baden’s findings.

 Epstein was found dead in his cell at the Metropolitan Correctional Center with a bedsheet around his neck on Aug.
 10. He’d been held there since his July 6 arrest on sex trafficking charges.